 Matter and energy

-- the parasite—Interestingly, it appears that Phytopthora infestans originated outside the native range of either of its hosts, where it survived by feeding on other species of Solanum.
-Host and parasite were brought together when potato cultivation spread from its origin in South America and the parasite ‘jumped’ hosts.
+- the parasite—Interestingly, it appears that Phytopthora infestans originated outside the native range of either of its current-day primary hosts (potato and tomato), feeding on other species of Solanum .
+Host and parasite were brought together when potato cultivation spread from its origin in South America into Central America and the parasite ‘jumped’ hosts.

 - the environment—outbreaks of the disease are associated with cool and moist conditions, conditions that favor the growth, reproduction and spread of the parasite.